mycordaapp/continuations/docs/continuations.md

   factory. **The important point** is that for a given continuationId, the factory will return the state of the previous run, if there was run.
 The continuation doesn't need to know how the factory manages this.
 There is of course an implicit rule that only a single instance of a given continuation should be running at a point in time.
-* the `#2. setup internal test support` and `#4 control and spy on the test double` blocks are purely for testing, and wouldn't be in production code.
+* the `#2. setup internal test support` and `#5 control and spy on the test double` blocks are purely for testing, and wouldn't be in production code.
+* the `#3. start the continuation` is the entry point to the continuation, defined in the `Continuable` interface.
+It is simple function with a single input and output.
-* the `#3. run a sequence of calculations` block contains the sequence of continuations.
+* the `#4. run a sequence of calculations` block contains the sequence of steps (aka blocks) within the continuation.
   The guarantee that the continuation will provide is that if restarted with the same `continuationId`, it will silently skip any completed steps, simply replacing the code block with the stored value from the earlier run.
-There is a limitation that the store value must conform to the rules of [Really Simple Serialisation(rss)](https://github.com/mycordaapp/really-simple-serialisation#readme).
+There is a limitation that the stored value must conform to the rules of [Really Simple Serialisation(rss)](https://github.com/mycordaapp/really-simple-serialisation#readme).

 The code snippets from the [Test Case](../impl/src/test/kotlin/mycorda/app/continuations/ContinuationScenarios.kt)